-Who will be named children’s favourite author of 2016 at the annual What Kids Are Reading Awards?
+Who will be named children’s favourite authors of 2017 at the annual What Kids Are Reading Awards?

 At 3pm yesterday, whilst Doris was wreaking havoc across the UK scores of teachers, librarians, authors, publishers and a good helping of Renaissance staff were raising the roof at Sadler’s Wells for the launch of the 9th annual What Kids Are Reading report and 3rd annual awards.

 Best-selling author Chris Bradford entertained and educated the assembled audience with tales of the extensive preparation he undertook when writing his Young Samurai, Ninja and Bodyguard series.

 The entire ceremony was also ‘illustrated’ by Children’s Laureate and winner of the Lifetime Achievement award, the amazing Chris Riddell!

 Unlike many other awards where winners are often chosen from a shortlist of nominated titles, the What Kids Are Reading Awards is different.
 When writing the report, Professor Topping also looks at the ratings (1 to 4 stars) awarded by the reader after completing a Renaissance Accelerated Reader quiz on the book they’ve just read.